Stonelinks/resume/contents/index.md

           where: Bunkyo-ku, Tokyo, Japan
           start: 2012
           end: Present
-          title: Software engineer
+          title: Software Engineer
           description: |
-            Designed and implemented the web interface to MUJIN's revolutionary industrial robotics motion planning software.
-Wrote the javascript clent library that uses MUJIN's RESTful API to power its products.
+            Designed and implemented the web interface to MUJIN's revolutionary industrial robotics motion planning platform from the ground up.

-        -
+            - Wrote a large scale Backbone application that uses MUJIN's RESTful API to implement complicated robotics workflows in a user-friendly manner
+            - Learned to think like a customer to make important UI / UX decisions in an environment where analytics are unavailable
+            - Worked with a small, highly international team to coordinate API design and implement major features on an extremely tight schedule
+            - Wrote tools (and leveraged existing ones) to enable rapid development / build / deployment cycles and manage things like internationalization
+            - Implemented a full-featured scenegraph-based WebGL viewer that hooked into Backbone's model event API -
           name: Harvard-Smithsonian Center for Astrophysics
           link: http://stonelinks.org/projects/harvard.html